DataDog/integrations-core/mongo/README.md

 3. [Restart the Agent][5].

+This check supports slow query logs: you can identify slow queries by filtering logs by duration.

 #### Containerized

 For containerized environments, see the [Autodiscovery Integration Templates][6] for guidance on applying the parameters below.